Company Issues Another Texas Ground Beef Recall

 This recall follows two Texas beef recalls that were announced last week.
 In one, Hereford-based Caviness Beef Packers recalled more than 23,000 pounds of beef trimmings because of possible contamination with E. coli.
 In the other, Kane Beef Processors recalled a little more than 2600 pounds of ground beef that it believed had been contaminated with pieces of blue plastic which was believed to be a rubber glove.

 If you have purchased any of these products, make sure to either throw the beef away return to the store for a full refund.
 If you or a loved has been injured or become ill because you ate any type of contaminated food product, be sure to see a medical professional as soon as possible.
-Then, please contact the Texas Food Poisoning Injury Lawyers at Hill Law Firm right after that, so that we can conduct a thorough investigation into the problem and help you to protect your rights.
+Then, please contact the Texas Food Poisoning Injury Lawyer at Hill Law Firm right after that, so that we can conduct a thorough investigation into the problem and help you to protect your rights.